aliciajpan/cake-game/README.md

 - ✅ Use GIF for playthrough instructions
 - Have back-end store names to randomly generate if player does not give a name
     - Example: Have array of adjectives and array of nouns, randomly pick one of each to give a name, ex.
 "Frosted Baker"
+- ✅ Highlight and scroll to newly added score when view scoreboard page from end of game

 ## Acknowledgements